Only Happy When It Rains: Commercial performance

 In Australia and New Zealand, Garbage's Australasian record label, White, released "Only Happy When It Rains" on May 27, 1996 as the follow-up to "Stupid Girl".
 The single was issued on CD single and cassette, backed with "Driving Lesson" and a house remix of album track "Dog New Tricks", both of which had been recorded by the band earlier in the year.
-On June 16, 1996, "Only Happy When It Rains" debuted on the ARIA singles chart and spent nine weeks in the top 100, peaking at n#80.
-A month later, the song debuted at #42 on the New Zealand singles chart, peaking the following week at 38th.
+On June 16, 1996, "Only Happy When It Rains" debuted on the ARIA singles chart and spent nine weeks in the top 100, peaking at number 80.
+A month later, the song debuted at number 42 on the New Zealand singles chart, peaking the following week at 38th.

 Across Europe, Mushroom Records international distributor BMG released "Only Happy When It Rains" in two formats, a two-track card sleeve CD single with "Dog New Tricks", or a four-track maxi single with "Dog New Tricks", a remix of "Stupid Girl" by Red Snapper and a remix of "Queer" by Danny Saber.
-Following the band's performance at the Lowlands Festival, the single was a success in the Netherlands, peaking at #34 on the Dutch Top 40 and #36 on the Single Top 100.
-"Only Happy When It Rains" began to be playlisted by a number of radio stations across the continent, eventually reaching #8 on the European alternative rock chart by September 1996.
+Following the band's performance at the Lowlands Festival, the single was a success in the Netherlands, peaking at number 34 on the Dutch Top 40 and number 36 on the Single Top 100.
+"Only Happy When It Rains" began to be playlisted by a number of radio stations across the continent, eventually reaching number eight on the European alternative rock chart by September 1996.

-In 1999, B-side "Girl Don't Come" was used in the PlayStation game F1 Racing Championship.

 Music video

-The music video for "Only Happy When It Rains" was filmed in mid-January 1996 in Los Angeles by director Samuel Bayer, simultaneously with the video for single "Stupid Girl".
+The music video for "Only Happy When It Rains" was filmed in mid-January 1996 in Los Angeles by American director Samuel Bayer, simultaneously with the video for single "Stupid Girl".
 As Almo Sounds thought "Only Happy When It Rains" would be more successful, the video was given a higher budget than the video for "Stupid Girl".
-The music video debuted in the United States on February 12, where it was playlisted immediately by MTV as a "Buzz clip", which guaranteed heavy rotation.
+The music video debuted in the United States on February 12, where MTV playlisted it immediately as a "Buzz clip", thus guaranteeing it heavy rotation.

-The video begins a short prologue sequence with several children dressed in animal costumes playing in an overcast field, before cutting to Garbage upon the commencement of the song.
-Garbage are located in a litter-strewn warehouse, where the male members of the band destroy vinyl records, videotape and musical instruments as Manson performs to the camera.
+The video begins with a short prologue sequence in which several children dressed in animal costumes play in an overcast field, before cutting to Garbage as the song begins.
+Garbage are located in a litter-strewn warehouse, where the male band members destroy vinyl records, videotape and musical instruments as Manson performs to the camera.
 Some sequences feature Manson performing the song while on her own in dilapidated toilet stalls.
 The video ends with inter-cut footage of Manson joining the children on the field.

 The "Only Happy When It Rains" video was first commercially released – along with out-take footage shot while filming – on VHS and Video-CD on 1996's Garbage Video.
 A remastered version of the video was later included on Garbage's 2007 greatest hits DVD Absolute Garbage and made available as a digital download via online music services the same year.
 The "Only Happy When It Rains" video was uploaded to VEVO in 2013.